clowdr-app/clowdr/docs/conference-configuration.md

 # Conference Configuration

-The `ConferenceConfiguration` table is a key-value store for conference configuration variables.
+The `conference.Configuration` table is a key-value store for conference configuration variables.
 The keys are strings and the values are arbitrary JSON blobs.

 ## Title background video